-How to Stop Making Excuses and Start Making Changes
+How to Stop Making Excuses About Dieting And Start Losing Weight Today

 This article was originally published as the excuse-busting series of posts in Jan-Feb 2008.